retest/gui-state-machine-api/README.md

 REST service for the creation and modification of nondeterministic finite automaton for the automatic generation of GUI tests with the help of a genetic algorithm.
 The service hides the actual implementation and defines a fixed interface for calls.
 Therefore, calling systems do not depend on the concrete implementation and it can be mocked easily for tests.
+Basically, it does only provide only the two calls `getState` and `executeAction`.

 ## Automatic Build with TravisCI
 [![Build Status](https://travis-ci.org/retest/gui-state-machine-api.svg?branch=master)](https://travis-ci.org/retest/gui-state-machine-api)